-When it comes time to make a sizable equipment purchase for your company, deciding how to pay for the purchase is a major factor.
+When it comes time to make a equipment purchase for your company, deciding how to pay for the purchase is a major factor.
 Even if you have the cash in your bank account, here are two reasons why you should still consider financing the purchase with an equipment loan.

 Preserve Your Cash

+We have all learned a pretty big lesson over the last month or so.
+Make sure you preserve your cash for unforeseen issues.
 It’s never wise to bleed through your cash flows in a quick manner.
 Purchasing a potentially expensive piece of equipment could easily earn your company more money; but what if there is an emergency shortly after the purchase is made?
 You could find yourself with a brand new piece of equipment, but not enough cash to pay for emergencies or replacements.
 This could be followed by your company needing a high-interest cash loan and hopes of a turn-around in the very near future.

 An easy way to avoid such financial troubles is to finance the equipment purchase with equipment financing.
 This way, you will have small monthly payments over a set term and your bank account won’t take such a large hit up front.
 You’ll be able to use the new piece of equipment and make enough money to pay the monthly payment.
 If an emergency occurs in this scenario, your company will still have the cash in the bank account that wasn’t spent up front for the equipment.